 Portable Works

-For more than twenty-five years, the City of Portland and Multnomah County have acquired a collection of two and three-dimensional artworks which the Regional Arts & Culture Council manages.
+For more than forty years, the City of Portland and Multnomah County have acquired a collection of two and three-dimensional artworks which the Regional Arts & Culture Council manages.
 Over 900 portable artworks representing hundreds of regional artists are sited throughout approximately thirty City and County buildings.
 The collection strives to reflect a diversity of populations, artistic disciplines and points of view.
 Artworks are sited in publicly accessible spaces for a minimum of six months.

 Visual Chronicle of Portland